pingcap/docs-cn/tools/loader.md

   -p string: the account and password of TiDB

-  -pprof-addr string: the pprof address of Loader.
-It tunes the performance of Loader (default: ":8272")
+  -status-addr string: It can be used by Prometheus to pull Loader metrics, and is also the pprof address of Loader (default: ":8272")

   -t int: the number of thread,increase this as TiKV nodes increase (default: 16)